 Stuart Tragheim – Chief Executive

 Stuart joined the Society in June 2016 as CEO Designate and became CEO in October 2016, at which point he joined the Board.
 Stuart has worked in the financial services market for over 30 years in a range of strategy, leadership and business development roles including with various market leading firms such as Lloyds Banking Group, Equiniti and LV= and has run his own consultancy business providing strategic and business development advice and support to financial services businesses (insurers, reinsurers, banks, building societies, distributors, charities and retailers) focused mainly on strategy development and implementation.

 Stuart has considerable Board, Executive and Management Committee experience and contributes regularly to industry wide developments, having previously chaired the Investment & Life Assurance Group and been a Member of the Association of British Insurer’s Distribution and Regulation Committee.
-Stuart currently sits on the Board of the Association of Financial Mutuals.
+Stuart currently sits on the Board of the Association of Financial Mutuals and the Investment & Life Assurance Group.

 Adrian has an MBA from Cranfield and a PhD in the field of Physics and Mathematics.

 Anna joined the Board in November 2015.
 Anna is a solicitor having practiced at Eversheds and a financial services plc.
 Until very recently, Anna was the Chair of the Dudley Building Society, and Vice Chair, and Chair of the Audit Committee, at Midland Heart Housing Association.
 She is a Non-Executive director at Entrust which is a national regulator.
-Anna has held a number of NHS Board roles and is a governor of King Edwards School in Edgbaston, Birmingham.
+Anna has held a number of NHS Board roles and was a governor of King Edwards School in Edgbaston, Birmingham.